yuexihan/leonLPST/readme.rst

 LPST's computational complexity in doing interval updating or summation is O(logn), while that of normal array is O(n).
-So LPST can dramatically increase the speed of your programe.
+So LPST can dramatically increase the speed of your program.

 Download and source code
 ========================